 \subsection{Optimization}

-QLoRA \cite{dettmers2023qlora} is applied to query and value attention matrices in all decoder blocks for all fine-tuning experiments.
-We use a fixed rank of $r=16$, a scaling parameter of $\alpha=16$, and a dropout probability of $p=0.1$, learning rate of $2\mathrm{e}{-4}$, gradient accumulation, and a consistent batch size of eight examples.
+We apply QLoRA \cite{dettmers2023qlora} to query and value attention matrices in all decoder layers in all our fine-tuning experiments.
+We use the following hyperparameters: fixed rank $r=16$, scaling parameter $\alpha=16$, dropout probability of $p=0.1$, learning rate $2\mathrm{e}{-4}$, gradient accumulation, and a batch size of eight examples.
 We train the models with a paged 8-bit AdamW \citep{loshchilov2017decoupled} optimizer to handle the memory spikes.
 The parameters of AdamW are fixed to $\beta_1=0.9, \beta_2=0.95, \epsilon=1\mathrm{e}{-5}, \lambda=0.1$.
-We choose the cosine annealing scheduler \citep{loshchilov2016sgdr} for the learning rate scheduler.
-We apply gradient clipping set to $1.0$ and use gradient checkpointing.
-We fine-tune all models over a fixed number of five epochs and average the results across four runs with different seeds, always selecting the last model for each seed.
-See \Cref{subsec:implementation_details} for optimization details and \Cref{subsec:special_tokens} for special token handling details.
+We adopt the cosine annealing scheduling of the learning rate \citep{loshchilov2016sgdr}, set gradient clipping with a maximum value of $1.0$, and utilize gradient checkpointing.
+We carry out fixed-duration fine-tuning for five epochs over the training portions of the task datasets.
+For each fine-tuning experiment, we report the average performance from four different runs (i.e., with different random seeds).
+We refer the reader to \Cref{subsec:implementation_details} for optimization details and \Cref{subsec:special_tokens} for details on handling special tokens.